auraphp/Aura.Web/README.md

     $response = $page->exec();

 The parameters are generally retrieved from a routing mechanism of some sort, such as the one provided by the [Aura.Router][] package.

-Internally, the `exec()` cycle runs ...
+The `exec()` cycle runs ...

-- the `preExec()` hook to let you set up before execution begins,
+- the `preExec()` hook to prepare for overall execution,

 - the `preAction()` hook to prepare for the action,